Restaurants & Bars

 Traveling with Pets to Mexico

-Unless you are coming in from Australia, you'll need an import permit (plan ahead!) and your animal will be quarantined for a minimum of ten days.
+If arriving from any country other than Australia, you'll need an import permit (plan ahead!) and your animal will be quarantined for a minimum of ten days.
 Importantly, certain dog breeds are banned and will be refused entry.
 And you may not import birds, ferrets, guinea pigs, mice & rats (except laboratory animals), reptiles and snakes.
 Live animals may not enter New Zealand without meeting specific conditions.
 These will depend on the type of animal and country of origin.
 Entry conditions are described in the appropriate Import Health Standard (IHS) for the animal you wish to import.
 A Permit to Import may be required and animals may have to undergo Post Entry Quarantine at a MAF approved facility.
 Some animals may be prohibited due to their protected status (see the Convention on International Trade in Endangered Species).
 If your animal does need to be quarantined you must, before applying for a Permit to Import, contact a quarantine facility in New Zealand to reserve a space for your animal(s).
 From January 2, 2012, cats and dogs from the UK, Malta, Republic of Ireland, and Sweden will be required to have a rabies vaccination and rabies titre test

 To import your pets (e.g. dogs, cats, ornamental birds, rabbits, guinea pigs etc), you must first obtain an import permit from the Agri-Food & Veterinary Authority of Singapore (AVA) within 30 days prior to the date of arrival.
 Application for the permit can be made with the online form.